Induced cosmological anisotropy by a gauge-gravity interaction: Discussion Conclusions

 Taken together, these results indicate that most non-trivial effects will be contained to the early universe.
-Whilst this does safeguard late-time evolution against large anisotropic effects, this is not necessarily desirable, since early-Universe processes (inflation, BBN, recombination etc) are very sensitive to the field content and initial conditions; however, this lies beyond the scope of the present work.
+Whilst this does safeguard late-time evolution against large anisotropic effects, this is not necessarily desirable, since early-Universe processes (inflation, BBN, recombination etc) are very sensitive to the field content and initial conditions; in particular, early-Universe observables such as the sound horizon may be modified in the presence of anisotropies, in an analogous way to that of early dark energy \cite{Kamionkowski:2022pkx}.However, this lies beyond the scope of the present work.
+For studies regarding anisotropies in the inflationary era, see for example \cite{Watanabe:2009ct,Dulaney:2010sq,Gumrukcuoglu:2007bx,Gumrukcuoglu:2010yc,Pitrou:2008gk}.

-In Appendix~\ref{app:pertexp} we find that the perfect-fluid part of the total stress-energy tensor receives anisotropic corrections perturbatively, both in the energy density and in the pressure.
+In ~\ref{app:pertexp} we find that the perfect-fluid part of the total stress-energy tensor receives anisotropic corrections perturbatively, both in the energy density and in the pressure.
+We also find off-diagonal components to the stress-energy tensor, which act as constraint equations, as was also studied in~\cite{Cho:2022rgs}.
 The anisotropic part of the energy density has been studied as \emph{anisotropic dark energy}, for example in \cite{Koivisto:2005mm} and \cite{Koivisto:2008ig}, although at the background level.
 There are also interesting connections to the quadrupole anomaly in the CMB \cite{Rodrigues:2007ny}.

-The most important result of this work is the \emph{dynamical generation of cosmological anisotropies}; we have shown that it is possible to find solutions which closely resemble those of $\Lambda$CDM at zeroth order, whilst containing a small degree of anisotropic correction at order $\epsilon$.
-An important note is that we are likely overestimating the magnitude of the dark-energy density $\Omega_\Lambda$: since the extra field content $\{\phi(t),\psi(t),\sigma(t),\beta_1(t),\beta_2(t)$ can be interpreted as dynamical dark energy, the total dark-energy density should read $\Omega_{\rm DE}=\Omega_{\Lambda}+\Omega_{\phi} + \hdots$, but because of the small scales of the anisotropies and the field $\phi(t)$, this would be a very small correction.\footnote{For a discussion of the current observational status of dynamical dark energy, see \cite{SolaPeracaula:2018wwm}.}
+The most important result of this work is the generation of cosmological anisotropies; we have shown that it is possible to find solutions which closely resemble those of $\Lambda$CDM at zeroth order, whilst containing a small degree of anisotropic correction at order $\epsilon$.
+An important note is that we are likely overestimating the magnitude of the dark-energy density $\Omega_\Lambda$: since the extra field content $\{\phi(t),\psi(t),\sigma(t),\beta_1(t),\beta_2(t)$ can be interpreted as dynamical dark energy, the total dark-energy density should read $\Omega_{\rm DE}=\Omega_{\Lambda}+\Omega_{\phi} + \hdots$, but because of the small scales of the anisotropies and the field $\phi(t)$, this would be a very small correction\footnote{For a discussion of the current observational status of dynamical dark energy, see \cite{SolaPeracaula:2018wwm}.}.